Kitchener-Waterloo Society for Innovation in Medicine

 Laura is an undergraduate Biomedical Engineering student at the University of Waterloo.
 She is interested in the development of specialized patient care through regenerative medicine, image processing, and machine vision.
 Laura aims to contribute to advancements in medical technology in the Kitchener-Waterloo region by connecting students, startups, and leaders in the healthtech industry.
 In her spare time, she enjoys cross-country skiing and working on hackathon projects.

-Cristian is a first year McMaster medical student.
+Cristian is a second year McMaster medical student.
 Born and raised in Calgary, he then received his Bachelor’s of Arts and Science in Cognitive Science, with a minor in Economics, from McGill University.
 Cristian is interested in leveraging technology to personalize patient care and reduce inefficiencies in health care administration.
 He hopes to continuously involve himself in technology focused projects throughout his training and into his practice.

 Send us a message!